Chadys/PIC16F84/README.md

 # PIC16F84
-You can simulate then in "MPLAB- X IDE"
+You can simulate them in "MPLAB- X IDE"